-The work is to be completed and delivered within one hundred and fifty [150] days after the execution of the contract.
+The work is to be completed and delivered within one hundred and fifty (150) days after the execution of one hundred and fifty (150) days after the execution of the contract.

-The damages to be paid by the contractor for each day that the contract may be unfulfilled after the time specified for the completion thereof shull have expired, are fixed and liquidated at twenty [20] dollars.
+The damages to be paid by the contractor for each day that the contract may be unfulfilled after the time specified for the completion thereof shall have expired, are fixed and liquidated at twenty (20) dollars.

-The award of the contract will be made as soon as procteable after the opening of the bids.
+The award of the contract will be made as soon as practicable after the opening of the bids.

-Any person making an estimate for the work shall present the same in a sealed envelope, to said Board, at said office, on or before the day and hour above named, which envelope shall be indorsed with the name or names of the person or persons presenting the same, the dute of its presentation and a statement of the work to which it relates.
+Any person making an estimate for the work shall present the same in a sealed envelope, to said Board, at said office, on or before the day and hour above named, which envelope shall be indorsed with the name or names of the person or persons presenting the same, the date of its presentation and a statement of the work to which it relates.